Nicolas Bouliane

 This is the ground truth.

 Once I know how the system should work, I focus on how the system actually works.
+The discrepancy can be significant.

 I read hundreds of social media posts to learn about people’s experiences.
 I reach out to some of them with questions.
 More and more, I also survey my audience on social media.
-Recently, I started creating task-specific group chats with my readers to ask them rapid-fire questions.
+Recently, I started creating task-specific group chats with my readers to ask them quick questions.

 I also ask the city directly, but it’s not nearly as effective as one would think.
 I write to all 12 districts, get 6 responses, 3 of which contradict each other.
 Steglitz does it one way, Pankow does it another.
 Wedding misses the point entirely.
 Mitte replies 2 months later.
 And that’s just within Berlin!
 Each state interprets the law completely differently, so advice that applies to Berlin does not necessarily apply to Munich.